 Trader Joe’s SWEET POTATO GNOCCHI with Butter & Sage (Product of Italy)

 Butter and sage is a classic sauce and the sauce here was tasty.
-We were a bit surprised at how much sauce comes in this.
-So just know the dish is pretty saucy, which may not be a bad thing.
-The flavor of the sauce was tasty, nice and buttery with the hint of sage.
+We were a bit surprised at how much sauce comes in this, so just know the dish is pretty saucy, which may not be a bad thing.
+The flavor of the sauce was tasty, nice and buttery with a hint of sage.
 Since there is so much sauce, be sure to have something to mop it all up with like some good crusty bread, as we did.

-Again our main comment was about being if you can tell these are “sweet potato”.
-The first 3 ingredients listed in this are: sweet potato, wheat flour and potatoes, so they do have regular potatoes in it.
+Again our main comment was if you can tell these are “sweet potato” vs. the regular gnocchi.
+The first 3 ingredients listed in this are: sweet potato, wheat flour and potatoes, so yes they do have regular potatoes in it.

 It takes about 3-6 minutes, Microwave or Stove Top to cook.
 I cooked this on the stove top in a pan (adding 2 tbls water or broth and cover) stirring occasionally.